London: Pandora’s Box

 In Europe, powerful banking interests had become stupendously wealthy – wealth to shame kings, developing a vastly lucrative model of lending money to perpetually warring states, readily funding both sides in conflicts, and building up enormous power and influence over events.
 There’s a famous story that is frequently recounted about how one of the age’s infamous masters of international banking took possession of most of the London Stock Market in the aftermath of the Battle of Waterloo, and ultimately the Bank of England.
 The story of the events of the day around Waterloo and a speedier boat and horses than the British Army could muster, was upheld by an American judge a century later when challenged by the group involved.

 The way the story is presented, the emergent America was a clear threat to the interests of these European-based financial powers,.
 This breakaway revolutionary nation may have the potential to become an enormous power against their interests and ambitions.
 It may just become powerful enough to become a beacon against injustice.
 Of course, America did become so powerful in the world that the world looked to it and has been led by it.
-At its best, it has been a beacon against injustice, while being the source of most of it because it did succumb to this corruption.
+At its best, it has been a beacon against injustice, while becoming the source of much of it because its deals became corrupted and coopted.
 So much might have been different.

-As the narrative we've been following goes, international bankers were busy subverting the threat of the American Revolution from the beginning.
+In the story we've been following, international bankers were busy subverting the threat of the American Revolution from the beginning.